 Criminal justice professionals are responsible for the safety and protection of their communities.
 Their daily responsibilities can require skills in areas such as criminology, law enforcement and corrections and they can find positions in various levels based on training and education.
 Public safety is an important part of every community and this is expected to result in a need for more officers according to the Bureau of Labor Statistics (BLS).

 If you’re interested in a criminal justice career, pursuing a degree is the first step.
 Here is how to get a criminal justice degree and what you can do with it.

 There are several benefits you can take away from earning your criminal justice degree, including:

-- Job stability: Jobs in the criminal justice industry are usually in demand although it depends by locality and municipality budget.
-For example, the BLS predicts law enforcement officers to have a growth rate of 5% between 2018 and 2028.
+Job stability: Jobs in the criminal justice industry are usually in demand although it depends by locality and municipality budget.
+For example, the BLS predicts law enforcement officers to have a growth rate of 7% between 2020-2030.
 There is a continued need for criminal justice professionals to help ensure the safety and protection of the nation's citizens.